alexhaydock/zfs-on-wsl/README.md

 On most distributions, this is solved by building the ZFS code as a loadable kernel module which can be inserted into the kernel at runtime.
 Some distributions automate this with DKMS and some - like Ubuntu or Alpine - build the ZFS modules themselves to be installed and loaded by a package.

-Unfortunately, WSL uses a monolithic kernel design.
-From what I can see, there's no way of dynamically inserting loadable kernel modules into a WSL2 kernel.
-So we need to build our own kernel, with the ZFS modules statically compiled in.
+Unfortunately, WSL defaults to using a monolithic kernel built by Microsoft without loadable modules from what I can tell.
+So our best option is to build our own kernel, with the ZFS modules statically compiled in.

 This repo is a quick and nasty script that automates:
 * Pulling Microsoft's latest WSL2 kernel code from their upstream